U.S. MEDIA IN THE 1990s

-SUMMARY: This is the first in a series of three articles exploring the media of the United States in the 1990s.
-This first installment includes an overview plus a more detailed discussion of American newspapers and magazines.
-Subsequent installments treat the broadcast media and the interplay between the media and society.
+SUMMARY: This is the second in a series of three articles exploring the media of the United States in the 1990s.
+This installment explores basic broadcast media -- radio and television.

 NOTE: This article is in the public domain.
 Credit to the author should appear on the title page of any reprint.

 The beginning of regular commercially licensed sound broadcasting in the United States in 1920 ended the print monopoly over the media and opened the doors to the more immediate and pervasive electronic media.
 Radio quickly grew to become the primary entertainment and information source for Americans throughout the Great Depression and World War II.
 President Franklin Roosevelt recognized the potential of radio to reach the American public, and during his four terms (1933-1945), his radio "fireside chats" informed the nation on progress against the Depression and on developments during World War II.
 After World War II, television's visual images replaced the audio-only limitation of radio as the predominant entertainment and news vehicle.
 Rather than succumbing, radio adapted to the new situation by replacing entertainment programs with a format of music interspersed with news and features.
 In the 1950s, automobile manufacturers began offering car radios as standard accessories, and radio received a big boost as most Americans tuned in their car radios as they drove to and from work.